Grace Methodist Episcopal Church

 Location: Brooks Lane

 The Grace Methodist Episcopal Church in Lincoln was first organized in 1872 and met in the Lincoln School (B) until the church construction was completed in 1885 by Quakers and Freedmen.
 The basement of the church was operated as a vocational school with local Quakers teaching sewing, cooking and shoe repair.
-In September of 1949, the congregation moved their services to Grace Annex United Methodist Church in Purcellville.
-The original structure is owned by the trustees of Grace Annex.
+In September of 1949, the congregation moved their services to Grace Annex United Methodist Church in Purcellville, now named the Agape United Methodist Church.
+The original structure is owned by the trustees of the Friends of Grace Multicultural Center, which includes trustees of the Agape church.
 The building is currently the focus of an intensive restoration effort.
 Learn more about it here.

 One hundred twenty eight years ago in the small village of Lincoln, Virginia, Quakers and freed slaves joined together in building one of the first legal black churches in Loudoun County.